 It should go without saying that what you read here is generally what we're looking for.
 We are literate adults, submit accordingly.

-Please submit no more than five poems, or one short story (no more than 2000 words), or two short-short stories (less than 500 words is ideal), or one essay (no more than 3000 words) in the body of an email, or attach a doc, docx or rtf file.
-We insist that you send multiple pieces in a single file.
-Please start each piece on a new page.
+Please submit no more than five poems, or one short story (no more than 2000 words), or two short-short stories (less than 500 words is ideal), or one creative non-fiction piece (no more than 3000 words).
+We insist that you send multiple pieces in a single file, and, most important, we insist that you start a new poem, or piece on a new page.
 Please add a 50-word or less bio.
 We allow simultaneous submissions so long as you notify us if your work has been accepted elsewhere.

 We like photography.
 Please query first and include a web page where we might see your work.